-Team Name:

-Trainer:

-Coach:

-Safety Personnel:

-Start your water polo season by setting your team up for a safe, healthy and successful season.
-Fill in the below table to create your team's Concussion Action Plan for Practices and/or Training Sessions.

-Be aware of "red flag" symptoms, which can be signs of a more serious injury.
-If any are present, initiate the Emergency Action Plan.
-If a player is unconscious or a neck injury is suspected, do not attempt to move the player or remove equipment unless there is a concern for their breathing and/or you are appropriately trained to do so.

-If you suspect a concussion has occurred:

-ACTION PERSONNEL RESPONSIBLE (NAME, TITLE) EMERGENCY CONTACT NUMBER STATUS Coach removes the player from the practice or training session.
+Team Name: Trainer: Coach: Safety Personnel: , , , ng your team up for a safe, healthy and eam's Concussion Action Plan for Prac present, initiate the Emergency Ac suspected, do not attempt to move which can be signs of a more seriou ction Plan.
+If a player is unconscious e the player or remove equipment u r you are appropriately trained to do or a neck injury is inless there is a If you suspect a concussion has oc curred: ACTION R PERSONNEL EMERGEN RESPONSIBLE CONTAC NAME, TITLE) NUMBE CT STATUS Coach removes the player from the practice or training session.
 Coach ensures the player is not left alone.
 Monitor signs and symptoms using the CRT6 and DO NOT administer any medication.
-The player must not return to practice, training or other physical activity that day.
-Coach informs the player's parent/caregiver or emergency contact about the suspected concussion and provides them with all relevant WPC and Parachute concussion resources and links.
+The player must not return to the game or other physical activity that day.
+Coach informs the player's parent/caregiver or emergency contact about the suspected concussion and provides them with all relevant concussion WPC and Parachute resources and links.

-ACTION PERSONNEL RESPONSIBLE (NAME, TITLE) EMERGENCY CONTACT NUMBER STATUS Parent/caregiver ensures the player is assessed by a medical doctor or nurse practitioner as soon as possible.
-Coaches, trainers and parents share the responsibility to communicate with the player to ensure that if they are diagnosed with a concussion, they are following Water Polo Canada's, the province's, and the National Championship League (NCL)'s concussion protocol and policies and a medically supervised Water Polo Return-to-Sport strategy.
+ACTION PERSONNEL RESPONSIBLE (NAME, TITLE) EMERGENCY CONTACT NUMBER STATUS Parent/caregiver ensures the player is evaluated by a medical doctor as soon as possible.
+Coaches, trainers and parents share the responsibility to communicate with the player to ensure that if they are diagnosed with a concussion, they are following Water Polo Canada's, the Province's and the National Championship League (NCL)'s concussion protocol and policies and a medically supervised Water Polo Return-to-Sport strategy.
 Players may only return to full practice and game play when they have been cleared by their doctor.